-Our debt obligation includes all interest and principal of borrowings under our senior secured credit facilities, senior secured notes due 2025, senior exchangeable notes due 2025 and finance lease obligations.
+Our debt obligation includes all interest and principal of borrowings under our senior secured credit facilities, senior secured notes due 2025 and 2027 and senior exchangeable notes due 2025.
 Under certain circumstances, we are required to pay a percentage of the excess cash flow, if any, generated each year to our lenders which is not reflected in the amount disclosed below.
-Interest on the term loan is based on the LIBOR rate plus a base margin and includes the effect of interest rate swaps.
-See Note 9.
+Interest on the term loan is based on the LIBOR or SOFR rate plus a base margin and includes the effect of interest rate swaps.
+See Note 8.
 Debt, to our consolidated financial statements.
-As of December 31, 2021, we had a total debt obligation of \$5.6 billion, with \$256 million due within the next 12 months.
-For purposes of this disclosure, we have used projected LIBOR rates for all future periods.
+As of December 31, 2022, we had a total debt obligation, including interest, of \$6.5 billion, with \$450 million due within the next 12 months.
+For purposes of this disclosure, we have used projected LIBOR/SOFR rates for all future periods.